 The required textbook for the course is Tools for Teaching, the Second Edition, by Barbara Gross Davis, available in the Campus Bookstore.

 Space in the course is determined on a first come, first served basis.
-18 applications will be accepted.
-Successful applicants will be notified via email.
-Additional applicants will be contacted to determine whether they want to be placed on a waiting list.
+18 students will be able to register.

 Inquiries may be directed to Ryan Banow by email or phone (306) 966-5508.